 Top 10 Napa Valley Wineries "Off the Beaten Path"

 What better way to kick off your Napa Valley getaway than with some off-the-grid winery visits?
-Although off the beaten path, you really needn’t look too far afield to find unique wine experiences, stunning Napa Valley views and wilderness-lined drives to get there.
-That said, why not let this list of the top ten Napa Valley wineries off the beaten path guide the way on your Friday (or Thursday, or Wednesday) trip.
+Although off the beaten path, you really needn’t look too far to find unique wine experiences, stunning Napa Valley views and wilderness-lined drives to get there.
+Let this list of the best Napa Valley wineries off the beaten path guide the way on your trip:

-Up Howell Mountain in Calistoga lies a beautiful modern winery known for distinctly delicious Cabernet Sauvignons and crisp Sauvignon Blancs.
+Up Howell Mountain in Angwin lies a beautiful modern winery known for distinctly delicious Cabernet Sauvignon and crisp Sauvignon Blanc.
 CADE is a LEED Gold Certified winery, and all of their grapes are organically farmed.
-The view from their outdoor tasting patio over the valley floor can only be beat by pairing said view with a glass of CADE’s estate Sauvignon Blanc.
+The view from their outdoor tasting patio over the valley floor can only be beat by pairing that view with a glass of CADE’s estate Sauvignon Blanc.

 Charbay not only presses grapes, it distills the hard stuff, too!
 Taste wines, ports and a 100% natural green tea aperitif.
 After a warm greeting by the owners with a cold glass of green tea aperitif, learn all the ins and outs of the distilling process, and then sample a selection of Charbay’s red and white wines.
 End the tasting with a port and chocolate pairing, and possibly a splash or two of their pomegranate dessert wine.